-14.2 Discussion Quizzes
+14.2 Discussion Group Work

-Your discussion leader will administer ten quizzes during discussion.
-Each will be graded out of 8 points, and the top nine scores will count, to total up to 72 points (or 14.40% of your grade).
-The quiz will be based on recent lecture material and homework assignments for the previous week.
-Since we drop the lowest quiz, missed quizzes cannot be made up^{}.
+Your discussion leader will administer group work during discussion.
+Each will be graded out of 10 points worth 10% of your grace.
+The group work will be based on recent lecture material or homework assignments from the previous week.
+Since we drop the lowest group work, missed group works cannot be made up.